ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/getting-started.md

 Configure Thymeleaf to include the layout dialect using one of the methods below:

  - Spring or Spring Boot w/ Java/annotation config:

+   > The following is only needed if you wish to configure the layout dialect
+   > from its default options - the layout dialect is autoconfigured if detected
+   > in your project

    ```java
    @Bean
    public LayoutDialect layoutDialect() {